jejcode/dojo_users_CRUD/README.md

 More bootstrap formatting options
 Once the full folder structure is in place, import needs a path name.
 For example, to import a controlller class:
     from flask_app.controllers.users import User
+I forgot to pass the query string in my sql connection command, which caused a "slice" error.